no-felix/no-felix/README.md

 - **Kotlin:** Exploring the Kotlin language.
 - **Java Enterprise Edition (JEE):** Learning JEE, with an eye on Spring Boot for the future.
 - **Linux & Networks:** Administration, Scripting, Troubleshooting
+- **Windows 11 Administration:** Including Intune and other management tools.

 ---